 It is the best wireless mouse you can buy and might well be the best mouse overall.
 However, it won’t fit everyone’s hands because of its size which is something Logitech has had to sacrifice in order to keep the weight down.

-I would recommend the mouse for palm grip players with hands no larger than around 19 cm, claw grip players with hands no larger than 19.5 cm and fingertip players with hands no larger than 20.5 cm The mouse will likely be too small if you have larger hands.
+I would recommend the mouse for palm grip players with hands no larger than around 18-18.5 cm, claw grip players with hands no larger than 22 cm and fingertip players should be more concerned about the width of their hands.

 If you can afford the high price tag then you won’t be disappointed, Logitech are on the right track here.
 Click here to check prices.